NikhilsCodeHub/PredMacLearn-035/Analysis.knit.md

 ## D    0    0   23 1906    1 0.0124352332
 ## E    0    0    2    9 2154 0.0050808314
 ```
-From above it's observed that the Out-Of-Bag error rate is `0.51%`
+From above it's observed that the Out-Of-Bag error rate is `0.58%`.
+We also see that the model is built with 7 variables at each split.

 #### Variable Importance Plot
 Here lets observe which features were considered in the model and it's importance as given by Accuracy metric.